 Common types of negligence in breast cancer treatment include:

 Patients who have suffered medical negligence for breast cancer are entitled to compensation.
-This compensation received is there to try and put the patient back in the position they would have been in had the negligence never occurred.
+This money is to try to put the patient back in the position they would have been in had the negligence never occurred.
 The level of compensation awarded will be based on the extent of injuries and financial losses caused directly by the negligence.
-Compensation can be calculated by considering the unnecessary pain and suffering the patient has gone through, including any operations, scarring and any reduction in life expectancy, for example.
-Any financial losses will also be considered, and this can include past or future loss of earnings, past and future care, and past and future treatment, medications or equipment you may need (to give just some examples).
+For injuries, this can commonly include the need for further treatment, scarring and reduced life expectancy.
+For financial losses, this can include loss of earnings, the need for future treatment and any equipment or adaptations you may need.

-If you think you have been a suffered a negligent diagnosis of breast cancer, you can contact us our medical negligence team on 020 7288 4800.
-Our medical negligence solicitors have investigated many breast cancer claims, and continue to do so today.
-We have successfully obtained compensation for patients who have been injured due to negligence, and the families of patients who have passed away due to negligence.
+As a medical negligence solicitor, I have investigated several breast cancer claims, and continue to do so today.
+I have successfully obtained compensation for patients and families of patients who have passed away due to negligence.